Packing for the Camino

 The second most important item is your backpack.
 People who complete the Camino generally use outdoor oriented pack which are between 20-40L in volume.
 For people carrying less than 10 lbs, there are many good options.
 If you are carrying more than 10 lbs you will want a pack that has a hipbelt which is capable of transferring the majority of the weight to your hips rather than just stabilizing the pack.
 I have a post about selecting a good trekking pack.

-Most people who are going to sleep in the albergue dormitories bring a light weight sleeping bag (rated for 40-50F) which removes the need to worry about linens or blankets.
-My recommendation would be to use a silk or nylon sleep sack which is paired with a light weight quilt or blanket.
+Most people who are going to sleep in the albergue dormitories bring a light weight sleeping bag (rated for 40-50F) which removes the need to worry about sheets and blankets.
+I prefer to use a silk or nylon sleep sack which is paired with a light weight quilt or blanket.
 When it’s warm you can use just the sleep sack.
 A good quality down backpacking quilts can cost $300, but if you only need enough insulation for sleeping inside (say rated for 55F), then there are a number of light weight down or synthetic outdoor blanket / quilts which are less than $100.
 Costco sometimes has a down throw blanket for around $25.
 A classic poncho liner, aka woobie is another option.
-For many people, just a sleep sack combined with outwear as a blanket/insulation could work.
+Some folks find that just a sleep sack combined with their outwear can work.
 Clothing which are warm enough for “light work” in 40F (a typical spring morning) should be warm enough for sleeping indoors when the room is >=60F.
-I used a sleep sack and a piece of Polartec Alpha Direct 120gsm fabric which was used as a blanket at night, and as a scarf, shawl, vest, or poncho liner during the day.
+I used a sleep sack and a piece of Polartec Alpha Direct 90gsm fabric which was used as a blanket at night, and as a scarf, shawl, vest, or poncho liner during the day.
 I wrote up a description of this in a post about my poncho system.
+Keep in mind that many of the dormitory sleeping areas are mixed gender, so you should have some clothing to sleep in.
+Tip: you are in the bottom bunk near the wall, you can hang your towel to give you a bit more of privacy.

 For people who are used to luxury & comfort, don’t just prepare yourself to “rough it”, but embrace a simple and more communal experience.
 It is especially important to minimize what you bring because you will be carrying everything for many miles each day.
 If your bag feels heavy before you start walking, you are bring too much and it will get worse as the days progress.

-Conventional wisdom is that people carry a backpack that’s less than 20-25% of their body weight.
-There were several experiments run by the US and by the Swiss military.
-The key finding IMHO was that on extended (8+ hour) exercised that fit / trained individuals had a measurable increase of fatigue and a drop in agility when they carries more than 10-12% of their lean body weight.
-This has been my personal experience.
-In a well designed pack I feel no more tired at the end of a 20 miles walk carrying <12% of my lean body weight as compared to carrying no pack at all.
-The caveat is that I have some issues with my shoulders.
-If the pack does a good job transferring weight to my hips I can carry between 15-20 lb with no pack related fatigue.
-If all the weight is all on my shoulders I need to keep the weight to 6%, around 8lb or the shoulder pain starts to fatigue me.
+Conventional wisdom is that people should carry a backpack that’s <25% of their body weight.
+This is reasonable for moderate distances but will be fatiguing on a longer hike.
+There were several experiments run various militaries.
+A key finding was that on an all day exercise trained individuals had a measurable increase of fatigue and a drop in agility when they carries more than 10-12% of their lean body weight.
+This matches my personal experience: I feel no more tired at the end of a 20 miles carrying 17lb as compared to carrying no pack.
+My one caveat that when over 8 lbs I need to shift some weight to my hips or shoulder pain will be fatiguing through the day.
 My wife found her sweet spot is around 6lb.

 Some people ship their bag(s) town to town via a transfer service and carry a small daypack which holds only what they need for the day.
 This costs 4-6Eu for one time, and around 150Eu for an entire journey.
 I would recommend not planning to do this as a regular practice, though it can be useful if you are trying to recover from an injury or fatigue.
 If you going to use a transfer service I would recommend using a duffel which does not need to be expense.
 We saw a number of people using $4 Ikea frakta duffels.
 Realize that mistakes can be made, and you might find your transfer bag misplaced for a day or two.
 For people who are finding lodging as they go, using a transfer service can add stress and complications since you don’t know where to ship your bag on days you don’t have a reservation.
-Several traditional alberques have banned “suitcases” or transfer services from delivering because the alberques exist “to serve pilgrims, not tourists.”
+Warning: Several traditional alberques have banned “suitcases” or transfer services from delivering because the alberques exist “to serve pilgrims, not tourists.”

 It’s better to bring twice the money you think you need, and half the stuff.
 It fairly easy to pick up items that you forgot, lost, or are damaged along the way.
 Worse case is a 20 minute taxi ride to a larger town.
 Several of the town along the Camino have a Decathlon store, which is the Ikea of outdoor equipment and clothing.
 There are also a number of stores which cater to nearly all the needs of pilgrims (shoes, clothing, backpacks, toiletries, etc) such as Boutique du Pelerin in St Jean Pied de Port, Caminoteca in Pamplona, Pilgrim Oasis in Carrión de los Condes, etc. Most of the towns have a small store near or on the Camino route which sell comfortable shoes (almost all sell Hoka) and some other items that pilgrims might need.

 The following is a picture of the contents of Jackie’s backpack for the Camino.
-She used a 10 year old Camelbak hydration pack which was retired at the end of the camino.
+She used a 10 year old Camelbak hydration pack which was retired at the end of the Camino.
 Jackie runs colder than me so she brought more insulation that I did.

-ClothingOuterwearMisc Other
+OuterwearClothingMisc Other

 2 Yoga Pants